-I recently had to do a talk on excuses at a local network group and I started it something like this;
+I recently had to do a talk on excuses at a local network group (I didn’t get on the 5-45 from Paddington!) and I started it something like this;

 I was at an ABC Network meeting last year, it was 6-45am and I was standing in the venue at the refreshment stand giving a second squeeze to my teabag, as you do for the first cup of the day.
 This lady came up to me and said “You’re that psychologist that has written a book!”
 Now, it was still early and I was trying to process what she was saying and I wasn’t sure if she had asked a question or made a statement.